Columbia, SC

 Supply and demand are in equilibrium.
 No unusual activity on either side of the market.

-Columbia's counties diverge significantly — Richland County (High Risk) contrasts sharply with Calhoun County, making the metro average potentially misleading.
+Columbia's counties diverge significantly — Richland County (High Risk) contrasts sharply with Lexington County, making the metro average potentially misleading.

 Columbia, SC shows High internal divergence — the metro composite may obscure significant county-level differences.
-Richland County contributes the most structural risk (High Risk, driven by affordability), while Calhoun County anchors the lower end (Below Average).
+Richland County contributes the most structural risk (High Risk, driven by permits per capita), while Lexington County anchors the lower end (Average).

 | County | Score ▼ |